tonysimpson/pyconuk-talk-ttp/presentation.rst

 About The Test People
 =====================

-* Testing consultancy based in Yorkshire (offices Leeds, London, Gibraltar).
+* Testing consultancy based in Yorkshire (offices Leeds, Londonhovercarft imclude , Gibraltar).

 * Company prides itself on its innovation and technical delivery.